srfahim23/Python-RegEx/README.md

     split           Returns a list where the string has been split at each match sub             Replaces one or many matches with a string

+# Metacharecters
+Metacharecters are charecters with a special meaning:

+    Charecter       Description                                      Example
+    []              A set of charecters                              "[a-m]"

+    /               Signals a special sequence(can                     "\d"
+                    also be used to escap special charecters)

+    .
+Any charecter (except newline                     "he..O"
+                    charecter)

+    ^               Starts with                                       "^hello"

+    $               Ends with                                          "planet$"

+    *               Zero or more occurences                             "he.*o"

+    +               One more occurences                                 "he.?o"

+    ?
+Zero or one occurences                              "he.+o"

+    {}              Exactly the specified number of occurences           "he.{2}o"

+    |               Either or                                             "falls|stays"

+    ()              Capture and Group